Arreeba/graduation-project-ai/README.md

 # graduation-project-ai

- Machine Learning–Based Construction Equipment Prediction System A machine learning system that predicts the number of construction equipment (cranes, trucks, excavators, etc.) needed for construction projects.
+ Machine Learning–Based Construction Equipment Prediction System:

+ A machine learning system that predicts the number of construction equipment (cranes, trucks, excavators, etc.) needed for construction projects.
 It adjusts predictions based on project details and weather conditions to improve planning and resource allocation.

  Features: